research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainees.md

   We are in the process of gathering research projects.
 The current list of available proejcts can be found [here](http://research-software-collaborations.org/projects).
-  You might have a project and mentor already in mind.
+  You might have a project and mentor already in mind (which does not need to be among those listed on our projects page).
   In that case, please be sure to include that information in your application.

 ### How to apply